 • Let your tenants know how to turn off the gas at the mains and what to do in an emergency.

 • You should also let them know the gas network operator.
-If you’re not sure who that is, find out here.

 Because all Gas safety engineers have to be registered, you can only find them through the Gas Safety Register.
-From this site, you can find a Gas Safe registered business conveniently near you.
+From this site, you can find a find a Gas Safe registered business business conveniently near you.
 All registered engineers will carry a Gas Safe ID card, so be sure to check their ID card before the work is carried out.

 Since there’s no standard price, every Gas Safe engineer will apply their own rates.
 Expect the cost of the certificate to be anywhere from £35 up to £150, depending on how many appliances you need checking.